ninaelkadi/katsura/README.md

 <param ve-map center="Q36600" zoom="11" prefer-geojson>

-### Poetic Traditions
+### Poetic Traditions Inspire Imperial Villa

 Katsura carries a strong association with the moon in Japanese poetry.
-The ‘katsura of moon’ is a poetic image with Chinese roots used well before the Heian period.
-Katsura is associated with the harvest moon when you can most clearly see its shadow in the moon’s center.[^ref7] The oldest extant _Man'yōshū_, a collection of Classical Japanese Poetry compiled sometime after 759, is the _Katsura-bon_ whose name comes from being in the possession of the imperial Hachijō-no-miya family.
-Prince Hachijō-no-miya Toshihito built the Katsura Imperial Villa, an estate known for evoking the literary tradition of the katsura of the moon with its architectural features.
+The ‘katsura of the moon’ is a poetic image with Chinese roots used well before the <span eid="Q193292">Heian</span> period.
+Katsura is associated with the harvest moon when you can most clearly see its shadow in the moon’s center.[^ref7] The oldest extant _Man'yōshū_, a collection of Classical Japanese Poetry compiled sometime after 759, is the _Katsura-bon_ whose name comes from being in the possession of the imperial Hachijō-no-miya family. <span eid="Q850601">Prince Hachijō-no-miya Toshihito</span> built the <span eid="Q1736808">Katsura Imperial Villa</span>, an estate known for evoking the literary tradition of the katsura of the moon with its architectural features.

 ### Western Desire for Japanese Flora